tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs dim_installation %}

-Installation dimension, based off of version usage data and version host table.
-The primary key is built as a surrogate key based off of the `dim_host_id` and the `dim_instance_id`
+Installation dimension, based off of version ping data and version host table.
+The primary key comes from `prep_ping_instance` and is built as a surrogate key based off of the `dim_host_id` and the `dim_instance_id`

 {% enddocs %}